jsreport/website/_posts/jsreportonline-1-preview.md

 If you are using firewall rules to whitelist jsreportonline access to your server please don't forget to add the new ip.

+If anything goes wrong for you after the update.
+You should be able to fall back to the original environment on the ip 104.40.139.112.
+You only need to add these entries to your host file
+104.40.139.112       [subdomain].jsreportonline.net
+104.40.139.112       jsreportonline.net